knowyrrole101/Todo_App_with_Auth_MeteorJS/README.md

 ##Features included:
 * Twitter Bootstrap front end
+* User Account Creation/Authentication
 * Create Read Destroy - To do items

-* User Account Creation/Authentication
+##How to Use this Application:
+  Install MeteorJS

+  ......